 The apartment I went with cost a bit more than some alternatives, but I decided that its pros outweighed the higher cost.
 Sometimes it is worth it to spend more money (if you can) for the effect it will have on your life.
 Despite a basement apartment I viewed being $100 cheaper, I went for a place with higher rent because I know I function better in a well-lit place, especially in the colder months.

 You don’t need to spend all your money

 When I remembered the lack of furniture I own, I was immediately stressed.
 I wondered: how can I afford to furnish a new apartment on such a tight budget?

 Well, past Emily, you don’t need to spend as much as you think!

 The dollar store is a great place to start for household items.
-On our first trip we left with a broom and dustpan, drying racks, tea towels, utensils, storage bins, garbage bags, and a few cleaning supplies.
-This haul cost us about $30 and let us check tons of necessities off our list!
+On my first trip I left with a broom and dustpan, drying racks, tea towels, utensils, storage bins, garbage bags, and a few cleaning supplies.
+This haul cost me about $30 and let me check tons of necessities off my list!

-We also made sure to shop the sales when it came to furniture.
+I also made sure to shop the sales when it came to furniture.
 You know that button on online stores that lets you sort the prices from low-high?
 Use it.
-Seriously, this was our first step.
-From there we’d check out the lower-priced items and read through their descriptions and reviews before making a rushed decision based solely on price.
+Seriously, this was my first step.
+From there I’d check out the lower-priced items and read through their descriptions and reviews before making a rushed decision based solely on price.

 You’re going to spend money on a bed frame regardless.
 As much as you want to see the lowest deduction from your bank account, you also don’t want to waste money on something insufficient.